tobytwigger/laravel-job-status/docs/docs/advanced/php-history.md

 - `whereStatusIn([\JobStatus\Enums\Status::SUCCEEDED])` - Filter to jobs with the given statuses
 - `whereStatusNotIn([\JobStatus\Enums\Status::FAILED])` - Filter to jobs without the given statuses
 - `whereUuid($uuid)` - Filter to jobs with a matching uuid
 - `forUsers(1)` - Filter to jobs that allows the given use to access it.
-This will also match all public jobs.
+This will also match all unprotected jobs.

 !!!
 Index-less
     If you use index-less tags, omit the value in `whereTag` and pass the value into `whereHasTag`;